 "Applicant" means a district seeking approval to receive benefits for an eligible entity to contract to partner to operate a campus.

 Proposed Operating Partner

 "Proposed operating partner" means an eligible entity seeking approval in coordination with a district to contract to partner to operate a campus.

 Eligibility Approval Process

-TEA shall review eligibility approval requests.
-If TEA determines that an eligibility approval request does not meet the eligibility criteria in Education Code 11.174, TEA shall notify the applicant and allow ten business days for the applicant to submit any missing or explanatory documents.
+TEA shall review application packages submitted under this provision.
+If TEA determines that an application package is not complete and/or the applicant does not meet the eligibility criteria, TEA shall notify the applicant and allow ten business days for the applicant to submit any missing or explanatory documents.

 All parts of the district's eligibility approval request are releasable under the Texas Public Information Act [see GBA] and will be posted to the TEA website.
-Information described in 19 Administrative Code 97.1079(d)(6) must be excluded or redacted from an eligibility approval request.
-19 TAC 97.1079(d)(6)
+Information described in 19 Administrative Code 97.1079(e)(4) must be excluded or redacted from an eligibility approval request.
+19 TAC 97.1079(e)(4)

 Criteria for Approval

 A decision made by TEA to deny, remove, or return an eligibility approval request is a final administrative decision of TEA and may not be appealed under Education Code 7.057.
-19 TAC 97.1079(e)
+19 TAC 97.1079(f)